Dan0sz/TopmenuProducts-magento2/README.md

 - Easily add products to your store's topmenu, by checking the 'Add product to Topmenu?' attribute.
 - Replace the product's name with a custom label.
 - Decide the display order of your Topmenu Products by adding a sort order.
 - Replace the product's URL with the stores Base Url.
-This might be useful if e.g. you have your store's *Default Web URL* set to a product's url (e.g. `catalog/product/view/id/1`) instead of `cms`)
+This might be useful if e.g. you have your store's *Default Web URL* set to a product's url (e.g. `catalog/product/view/id/1`) instead of `cms`.
 - Choose if products should be added before or after the existing categories.